Nonmelanoma Skin Cancer: Surgery

 Mohs surgery

-• Your doctor is not sure of the exact depth and shape of the tumor
+• Your healthcare provider is not sure of the exact depth and shape of the tumor

 • The tumor is very large